hamidsta/RNA-folding-problem/README.md

 ```bash
 $ git clone https://github.com/hamidsta/RNA-folding-problem.git
 ```
-Install the required dependency
-<sub>As the script mostly use standard python library , it is not necessary to create a new env</sub>
+Install the required dependency.
+As the script mostly use standard python library , it is not necessary to create a new environnement </sub>

 ```bash
 $ pip install -r requirement.txt